OleksiiKova/rent-car-ireland/README.md

 The "Customer Reviews" page displays a list of reviews submitted by customers.
 It allows users to view detailed feedback and interact with reviews based on their ownership and authentication status.

 - Review Display:
    + Approval Status: Only reviews that have been approved are displayed.
-Unapproved reviews are hidden from the public view.
+Unapproved reviews are hidden from public view.
    + Review Date: Shows when the review was created.
    + Star Rating: Displays the review rating using stars.
    + Review Comment: Shows the textual content of the review.